Connie died a year ago today.

 Every success, every down that I got back up from and every up I stood on top of, is because she kept pushing me.
 I didn’t have to be perfect.
 I didn’t even have to be good, well, or fine.
 I just had to be better.

 I don’t often take the time to stop and remember how far I’ve come and how much I’ve accomplished.
 I’m usually too wrapped up in doing things, too anxious about what’s to come, and too worried about the looming uncertainty of things out of my control.

 But the past 365 days have brought me entire days that are genuinely good, something I never thought I’d have.
 I have the ability to eat almost intuitively most of the time, and I’ve maintained a healthy weight for an entire year for the first time since I was thirteen.
-I’m a state champion, an honors student, and I’m going to be continuing my education post-Associate’s at a Big Ten school.
-I’m happy and healthy and doing okay; those are three things I’m shocked to say about myself, and I wouldn’t be able to if it weren’t for her.
+I’m happy and healthy and doing okay; those are three things I’m shocked to say about myself.